dvreeze/yaidom/doc/checklist.rst

 * Version 1.6 improves element creation APIs

 During this evolution it is tried to make yaidom meaner and cleaner.
 Much of it is discovered, rather than designed up-front.
+Discovering the "core of yaidom" requires experimentation, lots of it.
+For example, the functional update support of version 1.5 required many committed (!) attempts to make it a worthy companion to the query and transformation APIs.
+The constant need for experimentation makes evolving yaidom without frequent backwards-incompatible changes impractical.

+On the other hand, the public API of yaidom 1.X is getting more and more stable.
+The query API and transformation API have been reasonably stable from the user point of view for quite some time.
+The update API is also getting more stable.
+Yet it does not follow Semantic Versioning.

 The world according to `Semantic Versioning 2.0.0`_ does not really exist.
 In any case, upgrading dependencies on other libraries still requires conscious decisions, and can not be left to tools alone.
 These libraries should at least have a clear